ibm-developer/icp-nodejs-sample/README.md

 ### For all features to be available this is best viewed in Google Chrome or Safari with client-side JavaScript enabled.

+### Image scan results
+Be aware that, as with anything you deploy using Docker, this image may become vulnerable over time; as can your applications! it's your responsibility to ensure your images are free of problems: Dockerhub and various IBM offerings including the IBM Container Service allow for on-demand image scanning.

 ## Introduction
 This sample application is intended to guide you through the process of deploying your own Node.js applications into IBM Cloud Private.
 Useful links and examples are provided and the application itself is one that makes use of various monitoring capabilities.
 Note that this sample was produced in early October 2017 and so the code you are provided with by using the generators may differ!
-The application provided uses the `ibmcom/ibmnode` Docker images.
+The application provided uses the node Docker images.

 This sample was created using `idt create` with the following choices:
 - Web App